aaron-grau/curic/javascript/projects/snake/README.md

 **[Live Demo](http://appacademy.github.io/curriculum/snake/index.html)**

+## Learning Goals

++ Be able to set up Webpack
++ Be able to manage both game logic and display logic
++ Know how to set event listeners for key presses
++ Know how to use `setInterval` to create an animation frame rate

 ## Phase 0: Webpack Setup

 * Create a `main.js` file in the `js` folder.
 This will be the file that